lekchan000/golang-course/README.md

 # golang-course
-The repo for learn Golang
+The repository for learn Golang